awinml/llama-cpp-python-bindings/README.md

-# How to Run LLMs on Your CPU with Llama.cpp: A Step-by-Step Guide
+# Run LLMs on Your CPU with Llama.cpp: A Step-by-Step Guide

 This respository contains the code for the all the examples mentioned in the article, [How to Run LLMs on Your CPU with Llama.cpp: A Step-by-Step Guide](https://awinml.github.io/llm-ggml-python/
 ).